Journal Entry for Purchase Returns or Return Outwards

 |Purchase Returns Account||Nominal||Credit||Credit all incomes/gains|

-Purchase return isn’t exactly gain or an income for the company, however, it reduces liability (in case of credit purchase), therefore, it indirectly acts as a gain.
+Purchase return isn’t exactly a gain or an income for the company, however, it reduces liability (in case of credit purchase), therefore, it indirectly acts as a gain.

 Short Quiz for Self-Evaluation